Zavala, Ravno: Geography

-The village lies in the south-western part of Popovo polje, in southernmost part of Bosnia and Herzegovina, some 400 metres from the Vjetrenica cave.
+Zavala is situated in the south-western expanse of Popovo polje, within the southernmost reaches of Bosnia and Herzegovina.
+The village is also located approximately 400 meters away from the Vjetrenica cave.
 Zavala includes the hamlet of Mareva Ljut.

 History

-Zavala was part of the medieval župa (county) of Popovo, mentioned in a charter issued by Grand Prince Miroslav of Hum to the Church of St. Peter by the Lim river at the end of 12th century.
-The village of Zavala was mentioned in a 1372 document.
+Zavala was part of the medieval župa (county) of Popovo, mentioned in a charter issued by Grand Prince Miroslav of Hum to the Church of St. Peter by the Lim river at the end of the 12th century.
+The village of Zavala was mentioned in a document dated 1372.
 In the 14th century, Popovo was governed by the Nikolić noble family, and then the Sanković noble family.
 Throughout the 15th century, until the region fell to the Ottoman Empire, the Kosača family held possession of Popovo.
 The Klisura fort was built by the Kosača on the hills above Zavala in the early 15th century.

+Before the Ottoman conquest of Bosnia and Herzegovina, the village was mainly Catholic.
+After the Ottoman conquest, the Catholic clergy left the area, which was filled in by the Eastern Orthodox priests.
+The Eastern Orthodox Zavala monastery was established around 1514.
+Two years later, in 1516, the Ottomans ordered the destruction of Catholic churches built before the conquest of Herzegovina.
+For this reason, many Catholics in Zavala converted to Eastern Orthodoxy.
+The proximity of the Zavala monastery was the main factor in their conversion.
+In the early 17th century, the majority of Catholics in the village converted to Eastern Orthodoxy.
+Bishop Dominik reported in 1629 that Zavala and the nearby village of Čvaljina had forty families, of which eight were Catholics.
+The rest converted to Eastern Orthodoxy.

-In the period of 1961–1991, Zavala was the seat of the Zavala municipality.
+From 1961 to 1991, Zavala was the seat of the Zavala municipality.